sderaps/DMM/README.md

 *These Watch Faces Were created specifically because of Googles Wear OS Changes on Wear OS 5, making Watch Face Apps Currently Like Pujie Watch Faces no longer Compatible.

-**Older Versions of Wear OS Watches, Will not work with watch faces posted on the Main Page.
-You must go to folder HERE "[Wear OS 4 Compatible Watch Faces](https://github.com/sderaps/DMM/tree/main/Wear%20OS%204%20Compatible%20Watch%20faces)".
-I know they work and have been tested with Galaxy Watch 6 44mm.
-Keep in mind you must use WatchFaceStudio_1.6.10.exe to "Run on Device" Install.

 ** For older versions of Wear OS Watches, You also might be able to find a good watch face setups and a simple tutorial on my Youtube channel: Diabetic Masked Man , Link is at the Bottom in the "About Me" section of the Page.